silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/04_Data_Types_and_Casting.md

 ## Casting ViewableData

-Most objects in SilverStripe extend from [api:ViewableData], which means they know how to present themselves in a view context.
+Most objects in SilverStripe extend from [ViewableData](api:SilverStripe\View\ViewableData), which means they know how to present themselves in a view context.
 Through a `$casting` array, arbitrary properties and getters can be casted:

 	:::php